-Parameters under consideration are the maximum take-off weight m{TOW} of an aircraft, an incentive factor I{ac} for green technologies2 as well as specific parameters k_1 , k_2 depending on national territory.
+Parameters under consideration are the maximum take-off weight $m{TOW}$ of an aircraft, an incentive factor $I{ac}$ for green technologies as well as specific parameters $k_1$ , $k_2$ depending on national territory.
 For each flight, the operator can individually decide whether to minimize flight time and to pay compensation for higher climate damage (trajectory 1 in Fig. 2b) or to minimize costs and, concurrently, mitigating the climate impact by total or partial avoidance of CCA (trajectory 3).
 In this manner, climate impact mitigation coincides with the cutting of costs.
 As CCAs could be defined and monitored by air traffic control, airlines do not have to integrate non-linear relationships of non-CO2 effects into their flight planning procedures for climate impact mitigation.
 However, existing uncertainties in modeling the climate impact of a flight could lead to optimized flight trajectories that might either over- or underestimate the impact of different climate agents.
 For this reason, a resilient management of uncertainties is necessary.
-In a first step, the implementation of the CCA concept might be limited to selected non-CO2 effects, e.g. CiC, and those areas that are most likely highly sensitive in this regard (□ in Fig 2b).
-But its implementation can be adapted any time to the current level of scientific understanding by introducing varying unit charges for areas with different levels of climate sensitivities (□, □) and/or by taking further trace substances, e.g. aerosols, into consideration.
-In the final expansion phase, the entire airspace and all relevant climate agents should be included into the concept.
+In a first step, the implementation of the CCA concept might be limited to selected non-CO2 effects, e.g. CiC, and those areas that are most likely highly sensitive in this regard (I in Fig 2b).
+But its implementation can be adapted any time to the current level of scientific understanding by introducing varying unit charges for areas with different levels of climate sensitivities (I,I) and/or by taking further trace substances, e.g. aerosols, into consideration.

-1The climate sensitivity of an area is expressed here by climate change functions characterizing the environmental impact caused by non-CO2 effects of aircraft's emissions at a certain location and time.
-2 $I{ac} = 1$ for current technology level; $I{ac} = 0$ for zero-emission aircraft.
+&lt;sup>9The climate sensitivity of an area is expressed here by climate change functions characterizing the environmental impact caused by non-CO2 effects of aircraft's emissions at a certain location and time. $I{ac} = 1$ for current technology level; $I{ac} = 0$ for zero-emission aircraft.